bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_3-Async-Redux/Objects/Understanding.md

 #### Answer:   (D)

-- Hints: (B)redux-thunk DOES allow us to dispatch actions to the reducer
+- Hints: (B)    redux-thunk DOES allow us to dispatch actions to the reducer
-- Hints: Only reducer functions can update the state in a redux app.
+- Hints: (D)    Only reducer functions can update the state in a redux app.